SyuanTsai/Darktide-Mod-radar/README.md

 ## Notes

 - The radar is intended for active gameplay and suppresses itself outside valid runtime states such as hub and menu contexts.
+- The highlighting option is visible in the configuration, but the actual highlighting behavior is still work in progress.
 - Marker previews in this readme were generated from the included template assets so the legend matches the mod's configured presentations as closely as possible.
+- The gameplay screenshots in this readme were captured during an expedition mission and show both radar frame styles in live use.